syncfusion-content/wpf-docs/wpf/Scheduler/Date-Navigations.md

 ![DisableDates in  WPF Scheduler](DisableDates_Images/DisableDates-MonthView.png)

 ### Minimum display date
-`MinimumDate` will restrict date navigations features of backward, also cannot swipe the control using touch gesture beyond the minimum date range.The dates before the minimum date will be disabled  in schedule.
+`MinimumDate` will restrict date navigations features of backward, also cannot swipe the control using touch gesture beyond the minimum date range.
+The dates before the minimum date will be disabled  in schedule.

 {% tabs %}
 {% highlight xaml %}